tyleradams/json-toolkit/README.md

 ### json-to-xml
 #### Description
-json-to-xml takes json from stdin and formats the data as xml on stdout with a root tag.
+json-to-xml takes json from stdin and formats the data as xml on stdout with a top level "root" tag.
 #### Examples
 ```
 echo '{"a": "b"}' | json-to-xml